First and Third Fridays, 7:30pm: Join us for a song-filled and soulful evening of spirited and contemplative prayer, led with voices and percussion.

 Saturday Mornings, 10:30 a.m. – 12:30 p.m. followed by Kiddush

 We replenish ourselves spiritually at these morning services of differing emphases.
 Sometimes a lot of singing, sometimes a lot of Torah discussion.
 Sometimes meditation, sometimes body movement.
 Sometimes all of the above.
 Different service leaders each week add to the variety.

 Several times a year, we pull out all the stops.
-An array of service leaders, singers and musicians lead an interactive celebration of Shabbat much in the style of our rousing High Holy Day services, but shorter.
-After the service, we enjoy a sumptuous kiddush luncheon in the warmth of our community, and when we have Kabbalat Chai Shabbat, we kick off Friday night services with a festive shabbat meal together.
+An array of service leaders, singers and musicians lead an interactive celebration of Shabbat much in the style of our rousing High Holy Day services, but shorter!
+After a morning Chai Shabbat service, we enjoy a sumptuous kiddush luncheon in the warmth of our community, and when we have Kabbalat Chai Shabbat, we kick off Friday night services with a festive shabbat meal together.

 Shabbat Service & Bar/Bat Mitzvah Celebration

 As an added treat, at many services, one of our Kehilla youth will celebrate her or his coming of age by reading from the Torah, offering a drash, or teaching, and speaking aloud his or her covenant with our community, with the Jewish people, and with (or without) God.

 4th Friday of every month, 6:00 – 6:30 pm Music and Puppets, 6:30 – 7:30 pm Blessings and Potluck Dinner, for babies and children up to age 5 and their grown-ups

 1st Saturday of every month, 10:30am, geared for babies and children up to age 3 and their grown-ups, followed by a simple kiddush with snacks.